processone/docs.ejabberd.im/content/xmpp/index.md

 * XMPP PubSub is defined in [XEP-0060](http://www.xmpp.org/extensions/xep-0060.html).
-This is a very powerful mechanism that define channel based communitation on top of XMPP protocol itself.
+This is a very powerful mechanism that define channel based communication on top of XMPP protocol itself.
 A server can handles millions of channels, call Pubsub nodes.
 Users interested in specific channels can subscribe to nodes.
 When data need to be send to a given